Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 where $\rho_{ij} = \text{Cor} (G_i, G_j)$.
-The matrix $\Psi$ is preferred over the untransformed matrix of genetic correlations because its entries depend on the precisions $\hat{\sigma}_{Yj}^{-1}$ of univariate estimates and thus, if two genetic variants are almost perfectly correlated, the variant with the highest precision will be prioritized.
+The matrix $\Psi$ is practically a transformed version of the genetic correlation matrix $R = (\rho_{ij})$.
+It is preferred over the untransformed matrix because its entries depend on the precisions $\hat{\sigma}_{Yj}^{-1}$ of univariate estimates and thus, if two genetic variants are almost perfectly correlated, the variant with the highest precision will be prioritized.

 Principal components analysis uses an eigendecomposition for the matrix $\Psi$ and identifies the diagonal matrix of eigenvalues $\Lambda = (\lambda_{ii})$ and the corresponding matrix of eigenvectors $W$ so that $\Psi = W^T \Lambda W$.
 By transforming the summary statistics